GermanBrainRot/Project-Galileo/README.md

 #### The Math

+##### History

 Since I am a mathematician and am a bit confused about the mathematicial dialect physicists speak, allow me to first introduce some notational "main characters" that show up all over the place.

 Enter the "bra" $\bra{\psi}$ and the "ket" $\ket{\phi}$.
 These are just handy ways to denote row and column vectors in $\mathbb{C}^n$.

 The setting that is appropriate to discuss my ideas is unitary evolution.
 But let us take a moment for a quick historic detour.

-Historically, the first description of the full quantum state dynamics (as we currently understand it) was given by Schrödinger with his famous differential equation (see e.g. [here](https://site.physics.georgetown.edu/~jkf/grad_quant2/html/lecture25.html?utm_source=chatgpt.com)):
+Historically, the first description of the full quantum state dynamics (as we currently understand it) was given by Schrödinger with his famous differential equation (see e.g. [here](https://site.physics.georgetown.edu/~jkf/grad_quant2/html/lecture25.html)):

 $$i\hbar \frac{d}{d t}\psi(t) = H(t)\psi(t).$$